guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 Let's consider the following system, a microservice responsible for:

 - Listening to new order events;
-- Retrieving the order from database
+- Retrieving the order from the database
 - Checking printer status;
 - Printing the receipt;
 - Sending receipts to the Internal Revenue System (IRS);

 ![flow](flow-before-improvements.png)

 Anything can break at any moment.
-You might have trouble with the order object missing important information, or maybe your printer is out of paper, maybe the IRS is out of service and you can't sync the receipt with them, or maybe, who knows, your database is unavaiable at the moment.
+You might have trouble with the order object missing important information, or maybe your printer is out of paper, maybe the IRS is out of service and you can't sync the receipt with them, or maybe, who knows, your database is unavailable at the moment.

 You must respond to any situation properly and proactively to mitigate errors when handling new orders.